Enterprise 11: Prepare for installation on Amazon Web Services

 Create a folder and set up the permissions for the repository.

-Assign the Control Room admin full access to this folder.Attention: Only the Control Room admin should have full access to this folder because this is the account from which all Control Room services run.
+Assign the Control Room admin full access to this folder.Important: Only the Control Room admin should have full access to this folder because this is the account from which all Control Room services run.

 Launch two AWS instances, one for each Control Room server.